Ismail-Benali/NatsuMacTool/README.md

 ![natsumactool](https://github.com/Ismail-Benali/NatsuMacTool/assets/90980178/7bb19ef7-3836-40ce-b66b-0c248fe021bc)

- is a simple script written in Bash to automatically set a random MAC address for the primary network interface upon system startup in Linux.
+NatsuMacTool is a simple script written in Bash to automatically set a random MAC address for the primary network interface upon system startup in Linux.

 ## Features